The Terrorist Money Trail

 First, ideology—not profit—drives terrorism, and terrorists are flexible when it comes to where they get their money.
 They usually have multiple funding sources, such as profits from illegal activities, money funneled from charities, and direct donations.
 The wide range of examples illustrates the extent of the challenge for counterterrorism officials.
 In the 1980s, a charity called the Irish Northern Aid Committee, or NORAID, had a large presence in New York and Boston, and was a major source of overseas funding for the Provisional Irish Republican Army.
 In addition to receiving donations from people and charities based in Saudi Arabia (including the questionably named organization, Help Africa People ), al-Qaeda operated a string of legitimate businesses, including honey shops in Yemen and Pakistan, to earn revenue and move money covertly.

 Terrorists often tap into local criminal enterprises, using existing networks instead of putting time and resources into creating their own.
 FARC, for example, profited from Colombia’s cocaine trade because it controlled land used to grow the coca plant.
 Unlike Colombia’s drug cartels, however, FARC depended on the illegal drug business for just a portion of its revenue stream that also included kidnapping for ransom, mining minerals, extorting energy companies, and taxing gold mines.
+Terrorist groups such as the Islamic State and Boko Haram also raise funds through human trafficking—one of the world’s most profitable crimes, which generates $150 billion annually.
 For terrorist groups, money is simply a means to an end, rather than an end in itself.

 Financial tools also have limits.
 At the so-called Islamic State’s height in late 2014, it was reportedly worth $2 billion and often referred to as the world’s wealthiest terrorist organization.
 A pseudo-state controlling a territory the size of Britain, it exploited what it had: land, resources, and a population of, at one point, 11 million.
 The group taxed people and businesses at extortionary rates, sold oil below market rate, looted villages as they were conquered, and imposed fines for minor infractions.
 The Islamic State did not depend heavily on the international financial system; therefore, freezing bank accounts and imposing targeted sanctions could have limited effect on the group.
 Seizing the Islamic State’s territory, its real source of its wealth, required military, not financial, operations.
 But military and financial strategies can work in tandem: some coalition military operations targeted the Islamic State’s economic infrastructure, aiming to limit the group’s ability to pay fighters and keep its governance running.